 In part two of this series, Adam's failed mission was discussed, as it concerned his not protecting the sacred space.
 Eve is not an innocent bystander.
 Her projected purpose of being a type of sanctuary that expresses a complete and finished work in connection with her beloved becomes undone when she looks to another for fulfillment.

-God's plan, as viewed through the "Wilderness Tabernacle", is one of restoration and redemption of both failed missions as well as retrieval of mankind in totality.
+God's plan, as viewed through the "Wilderness Tabernacle", is one of restoration and redemption of both male and female failed missions as well as retrieval of mankind in totality.